nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: SellSavvy should create a new `data` folder and a new `addressbook.json` file inside the folder with default data.

     4. Test case: Corrupt the `addressbook.json` file by changing its contents to an invalid format, e.g., add a non-numeric character to one of the customer's phone number.
 Then, run SellSavvy and exit using the `exit` command.<br>
-       Expected: SellSavvy should discard all data in the file and start with an `addressbook.json` file with an empty person list.
+       Expected: SellSavvy should discard all data in the file and start with an `addressbook.json` file with an empty customer list.

 ## **Appendix: Planned Enhancements**